-10. The reporting process to CLT is complimented by the Committee reviewing the Council's key risks.
-At all Committee meetings Members review the current risks being reported to CLT.
-There is in-depth review and challenge in relation to the risks presented and crucially the risk management framework underpinning it.

-- 11. The Committee has monitored the continued development of the council-wide, risk register system including a training programme for all risk owners.
-The content of the registers maintained on the system is refreshed quarterly by a facilitated risk review and challenge session with each Director and their management team. - 12.
+- 11. The reporting process to Department Leadership Teams and to the Council's Governance Board is complimented by the Committee reviewing the Council's key risks.
+At all Committee meetings Members review the current risks being reported to DLTs.
+There is in-depth review and challenge in relation to the risks presented and crucially the risk management framework underpinning it. - The Committee has monitored the continued development of the council-wide, risk register system including a training programme for all risk owners.
+The content of the registers maintained on the system is refreshed quarterly by a facilitated risk review and challenge session with each Director and their management team. - 13.
 The Council includes individual training for the Chair of the General Purposes & Audit Committee on the risk management framework as well as learning events for all Members.
-Engaging Members in the risk management process and focusing that on individual needs and requirements ensures Members are fully involved in the challenges facing services in meeting the strategic and operational objectives set. - 13.
+Engaging Members in the risk management process and focusing that on individual needs and requirements ensures Members are fully involved in the challenges facing services in meeting the strategic and operational objectives set. - 14.
 The software and approach to risk management is used where appropriate to manage the challenges associated with the delivery of significant projects.
-As part of a revised approach to corporate programme management an extensive development programme has been delivered to continue to ensure all significant projects risk registers are captured on the council-wide register and facilitate training and support for all project officers in risk management methodologies in relation to projects and programmes. - 14.
+As part of a revised approach to corporate programme management an extensive development programme has been delivered to continue to ensure all significant projects have a risk register set up and facilitate training and support for all project officers in risk management methodologies in relation to projects and programmes. - 15.
 The Internal Audit programme continues to be based on the risk registers and Internal Audit has view only access to assist its risk based audit approach, ensuring it is dealing with the most up to date information.
 Following audit reviews, the resultant report is mapped against the identified risk on the risk register.
 This gives a complete picture of how the Council is managing the challenges it faces in delivering its objectives.